 Since 2013 we’ve grown quite a bit.
 While 2014 was marked by a red wine disaster (but also our wedding!) we still increased production in 2015 which became quantity wise our first serious vintage introducing – besides others – the Fledermaus wines.
 In 2016 we introduced a second portfolio of wines: Vater & Sohn.
 Originally aimed at the old customers of the winery they turned out working better in the natural wine world.
 And in 2017 we grew again.

 All our vineyards are now farmed organically or in conversion (we’ve leased several new plots in the last years), about 6ha.
-We purchase organic grapes from two colleagues selling our wine in 18 countries.
+We purchase organic grapes from two colleagues selling our wine in more than 20 countries.
 And what started as a project has become our day-to-day work and a realistic perspective for our longterm future.

 A natural wine is made with the intent of nothing added or taken away.

 The 2Naturkinder wines we neither filter nor do we add SO2.
-While the Vater & Sohn wines get roughly filtered and lightly sulfured (2-3g)
+While the Vater & Sohn wines get roughly filtered and lightly sulfured (2-3g/hl)

 Talk to us

 We’ll be always asking for your feedback & your help to get it right.
 We’re looking forward to being reminded on aspects we might have forgotten, arguing about priorities and improving as winegrowers as well as as human beings.
 We’ll appreciate any input as we don’t want to make wine for inspecting authorities or competitions but for you and us.

 If not stated differently all photos & articles (content) are licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.